SIVAmech123/JAVA_DS_Module-6/Ex2- Count how many times a number appears in an array recursively.md

 ```
 /*
 Program Count how many times a number appears in an array recursively.
-Developed by: Abinaya A
+Developed by: SIVAKUMAR R
-RegisterNumber:212223040003
+RegisterNumber:212223230209
 */
 import java.util.Scanner;